-Option 1: Show the rate reflected in the most recent Federal indirect cost rate agreement, cost base, and proposed amount for allowable indirect costs.
-If the applicant has a current Federal negotiated indirect cost rate agreement, it must be included with the application.
+Option 1: Show the rate reflected in the current Federal indirect cost rate agreement, cost base, and proposed amount for allowable indirect costs.
+A copy of the current Federal negotiated indirect cost rate agreement must be included with your application.

-Option 2: If the applicant has never received a Federal negotiated indirect cost rate, the budget may include a 10% de minimis rate of modified total direct costs.
-Per §200.1 Definitions,
+Option 2: If your organization does not have a current Federal negotiated indirect cost rate, the budget may include a 15% de minimis rate of modified total direct costs.
+Per § 200.1 Definitions,

-Modified Total Direct Cost (MTDC) means all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$25,000 of each subaward (regardless of the period of performance of the subawards under the award).
-MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs and the portion of each subaward in excess of \$25,000.
+Modified Total Direct Cost (MTDC) means all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$50,000 of each subaward (regardless of the period of performance of the subawards under the award).
+MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs and the portion of each subaward in excess of \$50,000.
+Other items may only be excluded when necessary to avoid a serious inequity in the distribution of indirect costs and with the approval of the cognizant agency for indirect costs.

-For further information on modified total direct costs, refer to §200.414 Indirect Costs.
+For further information on the de minimis rate, refer to § 200.414 Indirect costs.

-Option 3: If the applicant does not have a federally approved indirect cost rate agreement and is proposing a rate greater than the 10% de minimis rate, include the computational basis for the indirect expense pool and corresponding allocation base for each rate.
-Identify the amount of Federal funding that will be used to pay these costs.
+Option 3: If your organization does not have a federally approved indirect cost rate agreement in effect and has sought a rate extension for a Predetermined or Final rate, or to renegotiate a rate that is greater than the de minimus rate (Option 2), include the computational basis for the indirect expense pool and corresponding allocation base for each rate.
+It is important to note that any subsequent negotiated rate cannot be applied to the award prior to its effective date.

-Information on "Preparing and Submitting Indirect Cost Proposals" is available from Interior, the National Business Center, and Indirect Costs and Acquisition Audit Services at https://ibc.doi.gov/ICS/icrna.
+Note: If Option 3 is selected; submit the indirect cost rate proposal to your cognizant Federal agency, provide confirmation of the submission to Reclamation, and obtain indirect rate approval.
+Information on "Preparing and Submitting Indirect Cost Proposals" is available from Interior, the National Business Center, and Indirect Costs and Acquisition Audit Services at https://ibc.doi.gov/ICS/indirect-cost.

-Note: Construction costs are capital expenditures and must be excluded from the indirect costs.
+Note: Construction costs are capital expenditures and must be excluded from the indirect cost base.

-Narrative: Identify whether the applicant has a current Federal negotiated indirect cost agreement.
+• Narrative: Identify whether your organization has a current Federal negotiated indirect cost agreement.
 Describe the costs included in the indirect cost base and identify the indirect cost rate used and total costs.
 Include the amount of Federal funding that will be used to pay indirect costs.

-The District does not have a current Federal negotiated indirect cost rate agreement so indirect costs were calculated using the 10% de minimis rate against MTDC as detailed below.
+The District does not have a current Federal negotiated indirect cost rate agreement so indirect costs were calculated using the 15% de minimis rate against MTDC as detailed below.
 Federal funding will not be used to pay these costs.

-Total 10% = \$5,300
+Personnel \$28,000

-Other Direct Costs \$1,000
+Fringe Benefits \$7,000

-Construction NA
+Travel \$2,000

-Contractual \$10,000
+Equipment NA

 Supplies \$5,000

-Equipment NA
+Contractual \$10,000

-Travel \$2,000
+Construction NA

-Fringe Benefits \$7,000
+Other Direct Costs \$1,000

-Personnel \$28,000
+Total \$53,000 x 15% = \$7,950